 The song lyrics “It’s the Most Wonderful Time of the Year” are not just for Christmas, or even back-to-school season for parents of school-age children.
-If you are anything like me, it applies to the entire season of fall.
+For many, it applies to the entire season of fall.

-Here in the Midwest fall – or autumn if you prefer – means comfy sweatshirts or flannels, crisp temperatures, bonfires, beautiful trees, football and family fun.
+In the Midwest fall – or autumn if you prefer – means comfy sweatshirts or flannels, crisp temperatures, bonfires, beautiful trees, football and family fun.
 If you are looking for some fun activities for your family, then look no further!
-Here are a few of my favorite family activities I hope you will give a try and make an annual part of your fall season.
 In warmer parts of the country, you may simply be able to extend some of your summer activities into fall.
 And if you plan to invite friends or family members from outside your household, all these activities can be adapted to COVID-19 protocols.
 Most take place outdoors, and others should still be do-able by adding a little space or wearing masks.

 Take a Hike

 Travel to your local hiking trails; they seem to be sprinkled everywhere and are a great way to enjoy the beautiful fall foliage.
 Collect different leaves that have fallen and work together to identify the trees that dropped them.

 Visit your local nursery and choose some bulbs as a family, then plant them together.
 You can enjoy watching them grow in the spring.

 Choosing local produce to take home and cook together as a family is priceless.
 You can look through family cookbooks or find yummy recipes on the internet before your trip, so you know what veggies or fruits you may need.

 Visit a Farm

 Enjoy family time picking apples, choosing the best pumpkin in the patch, going on a hayride or conquering a corn maze together.